mmbman/Katagiri/1984-03-16-Awakening-of-Faith-Talk-1.md

 ### Summary

-Katagiri Roshi briefly introduces *The Awakening of Faith* and goes over the structure of the book, followed by questions and answers.
+Katagiri Roshi briefly introduces *The Awakening of Faith* and goes over the structure of the book.
+After answering a few questions, he comments on the Invocation, followed by more questions.

 ### Transcript